SeveR-ina/rakuten-test-task/ALLURE.md

 - mvn allure:report

 Test cases are shown on "Suites" tab.
 Test details can be reached via clicking on corresponded test row.

+PS: For ability to see Allure categories in the report, we should put 'categories.json' file after 'mvn clean test' step, but before 'mvn allure:serve'.